Bang-Bang Boosting of RRTs: TIME-OPTIMAL ACCELERATIONS

 \section{TIME-OPTIMAL ACCELERATIONS}

 The task in this section is to calculate time-optimal solutions to the kinodynamic problem for the $n$D double integrator model and no obstacles: $\Xfree = X = \Re^{2n}$.
-The solutions will work out so that controls are piecewise constant,
+The solutions will work out so that controls are piecewise-constant,

 which means that each $a_i$ is applied for duration $t_i$, starting at time $t_1 + t_2 \ldots t_{i-1}$.
 Initially, $a_1$ is applied at time $t = 0$.